vikkastiwari/learning-resources/javascript-fundamentals.md

 <details>
   <summary>Enhanced Object Literals</summary>

-  Object literal enhancement is used to group variables from the global scope and form them into javascript objects.
+  - Object literal enhancement is used to group variables from the global scope and form them into javascript objects.
 It is the process of restructuring or putting back together.
+  - We can also create object methods with object literal enhancement.
+  - `this` keyword can be used to access the object keys.

   ```
   // global variable declaration
   var name = "Duke";
-  var color = "Brown";
+  var age = 100;
-  var age = 5;
+  var sayHello = function(){
+    console.log("Hello, ",this.name);
+  }

   // Using Object Literal Enhancement
   // Combines all variables into a dog object
-  var dog = {name, color, age};
+  var ole = {name, age, sayHello};
-  console.log(dog);
+  console.log(ole);
+  ole.sayHello();
   ```

 </details>

 <details>